Mead Johnson: History and products

-Edward Mead Johnson had founded Johnson & Johnson in 1886 together with his brothers.
+Edward Mead Johnson co-founded Johnson & Johnson in 1886 together with his brothers.
 In 1895, Johnson developed a side business called The American Ferment Company to create a digestive aid.
 In 1897, E. Mead Johnson left the family business to go out into business on his own in Jersey City, New Jersey, and in 1905, the company was re-established as Mead Johnson & Company.
 The firm's first major infant formula was developed in 1910, and Dextri-Maltose, a carbohydrate-based milk modifier was introduced in 1911, making it the first American product for infants to be clinically approved and recommended by doctors.
 The firm moved to Evansville, Indiana, in 1915, in the wake of World War I, as part of an effort to have easier access to the raw agricultural ingredients that were needed for its products, which required Johnson to build a series of new plants and factories to replace the ones he had left behind in New Jersey.

-Edward Mead Johnson died in 1934, and Lambert Mead Johnson succeeded his father as president, and served in the position until 1955, making him the longest-serving president in company history.
-D. Mead Johnson was the third generation of the family to serve as chief executive of the firm.
-During his tenure, which lasted from 1955 until the firm's takeover by Bristol-Myers in 1968, the firm's annual sales tripled to $131 million, and grew to nearly 4,400 employees.
+After Edward Mead Johnson died in 1934, Lambert Mead Johnson succeeded his father as president and served in the position until 1955, making him the longest-serving president in company history.
+His son, D. Mead Johnson was the third generation of the family to serve as chief executive of the firm.
+During his tenure, which lasted from 1955 until the firm's takeover by Bristol-Myers in 1968, the firm's annual sales tripled to $131 million and grew to nearly 4,400 employees.

 Acquisition and spin-off from Bristol-Myers

-Bristol-Myers reached agreement in August 1964 for a deal under which Mead Johnson would be acquired, with shareholders receiving a mix of common and preferred stock in a deal valued at $240 million.
+Bristol-Myers reached agreement in August 1964 for an acquisition deal under which Mead Johnson would be acquired, with shareholders receiving a mix of common and preferred stock in a deal valued at $240 million.
 Mead Johnson's net sales in 1966 were $131 million with earnings of $7.3 million.

 Bristol-Myers announced in February 2009 that it was going to spin off Mead Johnson to focus on its primary pharmaceutics business, with an initial public offering estimated to bring in $562.5 million and would leave Bristol-Myers with 90% ownership of the firm.
 A plan offered in November 2009 would allow shareholders of Bristol-Myers to exchange one dollar of stock in that company for $1.11 worth of shares in Mead Johnson for the 133.5 million shares in the firm, which would value the company at $7.7 billion based on the stock's then current closing price.
 The stock swap was intended to provide a tax-free exchange.
 CEO James M. Cornelius of Bristol-Myers said that "With a successful execution of this split-off, we fully consider ourselves a BioPharma company".